-Contributors to the project include wind developers: FPL Energy, Horizon Wind Energy, PPM Energy; NGO's: Kansas and Oklahoma offices of The Nature Conservancy; state agencies: Kansas Department of Wildlife and Parks; and the federal government: DOE's National Renewable Energy Lab (NREL), and the U.S. Fish and Wildlife Service.
-In addition, wind developers DISGEN, Greenlight Energy, and Horizon Wind Energy have granted researcher access to three proposed wind sites.
+In April 2007, the National Fish and Wildlife Foundation awarded grant funds to this project.
+Other contributors include wind energy developers BP Alternative Energy, FPL Energy, Horizon Wind Energy, and PPM Energy; the Kansas and Oklahoma offices of The Nature Conservancy; the Kansas Department of Wildlife and Parks; and the U.S. Department of Energy's National Renewable Energy Lab (NREL) and the U.S. Fish and Wildlife Service.
+The total project budget is just over \$890,000.
+In addition, wind developers BP Alternative Energy, Horizon Wind Energy, and Iberdrola Renewable Energies (formerly Competitive Power Ventures) have granted researcher access to three proposed wind sites.

 "PPM Energy wants to develop wind energy in a way that protects the environments around our projects," explains Wind Permitting Director Andy Linehan.
 "In the Great Plains, we know that there's a question about the effects of wind projects on grassland birds like prairie-chickens, so we're investing the time and money to make sure we understand the issue."
-PPM Energy will highlight the research at the dedication of its Elk River Wind Power Project on May 11.